 - psychological treatments, such as cognitive behavioural therapy

-- lifestyle changes: regular exercise, eating well and implementing sleeping routines.
+- lifestyle changes, such as regular exercise, eating well and implementing sleeping routines

 Have a look at our fact sheets on treatments for depression and self-care strategies for more information on what you can do to manage depression.
 Keep in mind that everyone responds to treatments differently, so finding the right treatment and the right mental health professional could take time.
 Keep trying until you find something that works for you.